elo-nsrb/Cellformer/README.md

 ### 4. Model training

-Cellformer can be trained from scratch using a synthetic dataset and a configuration file `train.yml` (see an example in [cellformer](https://github.com/elo-nsrb/Cellformer/tree/main/cellformer)) by running:
+Cellformer can be trained from scratch using a synthetic dataset and configuration file `train.yml` (see an example in [cellformer](https://github.com/elo-nsrb/Cellformer/tree/main/cellformer)) by running:
 ```
 ./trainModel.sh --model_path cellformer/